NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

  - For Maxar (DigitalGlobe) RPC cameras, the values ``ERRBIAS`` and ``ERRRAND`` are read from each camera model file.
-The sum of squares of these quantities is the input variance for a camera.
+The sum of squares of these quantities is the input horizontal variance for a camera.

  - For Maxar (DigitalGlobe) linescan cameras, the inputs are the satellite position and orientation covariances, read from the